muslimhomeschoolnetwork/muslimhomeschoolnetwork.github.io/membership/faqs/index.md

 ###6.
 Who can subscribe to the MHN email list and how do I become a member?

-MHN's email list serves the homeschooling Muslims in the southern California* area.
+MHN’s email list serves the current and future homeschooling Muslims in the southern California\* area.
 Subscription is open to mothers who are:

-·      current homeschoolers
+1. current homeschoolers
-·      seriously considering homeschooling**
+2. seriously considering homeschooling\*\*
-·      those mothers who have homeschooled in the past and are available as a resource for homeschoolers
+3. those mothers who have homeschooled in the past and are available as a resource for homeschoolers
+4. have homeschooled in the past and are available as a resource for homeschoolers

 \* Southern California includes Orange, LA, Riverside, San Bernardino, and San Diego counties.

-*\*\To ensure that the list maintains its focus on serving current and future homeschoolers, those new list members who are seriously considering homeschooling and have not yet started are requested to attend at least one MHN event during the school year; we highly recommend our 101 seminars.
+\*\*To ensure that the list maintains its focus on serving current and future homeschoolers, those new list members who are seriously considering homeschooling and have not yet started are required to attend at least one MHN event during the school year; we highly recommend our 101 seminars.

 ###7.
 I do not plan to homeschool but would like to take part in MHN hosted events for my children.
 Can I still become a member of MHN?